KirstLab/scRNA-seq_vasculature_poplar_apex/README.md

 snakemake -c 2 -p tradeseq_xylem
 ```

-Rename poplar genes that were not in the list of orthologs 1-to-1 using orthologs listed on Phytozome.
+Rename Populus genes that were not in the list of orthologs 1-to-1 using orthologs listed on Phytozome.

 **Inputs:**